 The first versions of the Locality Plans

-The first versions of the Locality Plans are published below and an Oxfordshire wide summary of the Locality Plans is being prepared and will be available here soon.
+The first versions of the Locality Plans are published below.
+An Oxfordshire wide summary of the Locality Plans was also prepared.

 A summary, plan-on-a-page version of each individual Locality Plan is also available below.